¡Enjoy a sumptuous Peru holiday!

-This 10-day foodie adventure is an ideal Peru vacation for the culinary traveler, ushering you into Peruvian markets, fine restaurants and a state-of-the-art kitchen classroom.
+A Peru food tour is an ideal for the culinary traveler, ushering you into Peruvian markets, fine restaurants and a state-of-the-art kitchen classroom.
 You’ll be introduced not only to great food, but also music, dance and incredible destinations, including the incomparable Machu Picchu.
 Join Fertur Peru Travel for this culinary cultural expedition designed to satisfy the mind, spirit and, especially, the palate.

 Prices available upon request